 Historically, the preparation for teaching at Oxford has been very poor and the allocation of teaching inequitable.

-students in the Department of Politics and International Relations.
-The department has begun to take steps to rectify
+in the Department of Politics and International Relations.
+The department has begun to take steps to rectify this

-this situation including appointing a new Graduate Teaching Coordinator (GTC) to help rationalise the system
+situation including appointing a new Graduate Teaching Coordinator (GTC) to help rationalise the system (James

-(James Panton - firstname.lastname@example.org).
-However, whether the DPIR really is committed to helping its
+Panton - email@example.com).
+However, whether the DPIR really is committed to helping its graduate students

-graduate students acquire the proper skills to teach remains to be seen.
-The test will be whether adequate support is
+acquire the proper skills to teach remains to be seen.
+The test will be whether adequate support is given to the

-given to the Coordinator with the initiatives he takes, or whether his efforts will run up against apathy and personal
+Coordinator with the initiatives he takes, or whether his efforts will run up against apathy and personal and institutional

-teach.
-The DPIR runs an annual induction session in Michaelmas term which is required to be added to the
+The DPIR runs an annual induction session in Michaelmas term which is required to be added to the department's

-department's tutorial register, a list of names of people and the courses they are willing to teach, along with their
+tutorial register, a list of names of people and the courses they are willing to teach, along with their CVs.
+The induction

-CVs.
-The induction session has traditionally been entirely cursory and inadequate but the new Director of
+session has traditionally been entirely cursory and inadequate but the new Director of Undergraduate Studies has

-actually get teaching opportunities since hardly any commissioning tutors actually use the tutorial register to allocate
+get teaching opportunities since hardly any commissioning tutors actually use the tutorial register to allocate teaching.

-teaching.
 This is one of the problems the GTC needs to rectify.
-In the meantime the best individuals can do is
+In the meantime the best individuals can do is circulate their

 I was lucky enough to find, just lying around the department, a departmental guide to teaching.
 When I asked the